featurist/coypu/README.md

 Discuss Coypu and get help on the [Google Group](http://groups.google.com/group/coypu)

 ## Coypu is
-* A robust wrapper for browser automation on .net platform for Selenium WebDriver that eases automating ajax-heavy websites and reduces coupling to the HTML, CSS & JS
+* A robust wrapper for browser automation on .net platform for [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/) or [Microsoft Playwright](https://playwright.dev) that eases automating ajax-heavy websites and reduces coupling to the HTML, CSS & JS
 * A more intuitive DSL for interacting with the browser in the way a human being would, inspired by the ruby framework Capybara - http://github.com/jnicklas/capybara

 ## Demo